django/deps/draft/XXXX-dissolve-core.rst

 a member of the Technical Board.

-If the Technical Board feels that a member of the Framework team has acted in bad faith incompatble with continued membership, or in a manner otherwise disruptive to the development of Django, any member of the Technical Board may nominate that person for removal from the Framework team.
+If the Technical Board feels that a member of the Framework team has acted in bad faith incompatible with continued membership, or in a manner otherwise disruptive to the development of Django, any member of the Technical Board may nominate that person for removal from the Framework team.
 The Technical Board shall then vote on the matter, and